-The Power Sales Contract is a "take-and-pay" contract, which means that the Participants are only obligated to make payments, including the Demand Charge, under Power Sales Contract if, and to the extent, that any energy is delivered to any of the respective delivery points in any month.
-It is possible that an extreme weather event could occur that would completely eliminate solar radiation used by the Systems to generate energy for at least one calendar month or there could be technical problems at each System simultaneously that would prevent any energy from being delivered to the respective delivery points.
-In such event, there may be insufficient Revenues to pay timely debt service on the Bonds, including the Series 2019A Bonds.
+The Power Sales Contract is a "take-and-pay" contract, which means that the Participants are only obligated to make payments, including the Demand Charge, under the Power Sales Contract if, and to the extent, that any energy is delivered to any of the respective delivery points in any month.
+It is possible that an extreme weather event could occur that would completely eliminate solar radiation used by the Systems to generate energy for at least one calendar month or there could be technical problems at each System simultaneously that would prevent any energy from being delivered to the respective delivery points for at least one calendar month.
+In such event, there may be insufficient Revenues to pay timely debt service on the Bonds, including the Series 2020A Bonds.